menipe/docker/README.md

-# docker-moodle
+# docker

-Scripts to setup Moodle environment in docker
+Scripts to setup docker containers and images